 Barrister.
 Sandip was admitted to the legal profession in 2005 and signed the Victorian Bar Roll in 2012.
 He has a degree in Arts and Law (Hons).
 Before going to the Bar, Sandip was a senior associate at Minter Ellison Lawyers.
 In 2014 and 2015, he was recognised by his peers in the AFR’s annual Best Lawyers list for his expertise in defamation and media law.
 Sandip also has specific expertise in Australian sports; notably he has acted for the Racing Stewards in the prosecution of jockey Danny Nikolic; and acted for Mark ‘Bomber’ Thompson in the Essendon Football Club supplements prosecution.

-Legal and Policy Officer, Office of the Health Services Commissioner
+Legal and Policy Officer, Office of the Health Complaints Commissioner

 Member Support Coordinator, VCAT